ligerlac/torchlogix/README.md

 ```

 At this point, it is important to discuss the options for `device` and the provided implementations.
 Specifically,
-`difflogic` provides two implementations (both of which work with PyTorch):
+`torchlogix` provides two implementations (both of which work with PyTorch):

 * **`python`** the Python implementation is a substantially slower implementation that is easy to understand as it is implemented directly in Python with PyTorch and does not require any C++ / CUDA extensions.
 It is compatible with `device='cpu'` and `device='cuda'`.
 * **`cuda`** is a well-optimized implementation that runs natively on CUDA via custom extensions.
 This implementation is around 50 to 100 times faster than the python implementation (for large models).
 It only supports `device='cuda'`.